webrgp/lt-docs/README.md

 ### 1.4 Infrastructure and Architecture (with Diagram)

-The infrastructure and architecture of the project involved a LEMP stack on a Digital Ocean Droplet.
-The server was provisioned and managed using Laravel Forge.
-The website was built using Craft CMS, which was hosted on the server.
+The website is hosted on a Digital Ocean Droplet, which is managed using Laravel Forge.
+The server is running a LEMP stack on Ubuntu 20.04 (LTS) x64 as the operating system.
+The website uses Craft CMS 2.9.2, PHP 7.4.11, MySQL 5.7.32, and Nginx 1.18.0.

 ### 1.5 Role and Responsibilities